codepath/android_guides/DBFlow-Guide.md

 -keep class * extends com.raizlabs.android.dbflow.config.DatabaseHolder { *; }
 ```

 You can go into your `app/build/intermediate/classes/com/raizlabs/android/dbflow/config` and look for the `GeneratedDatabaseHolder.class` to understand what code is generated.
-You can also set a breakpoint inside this class to understand how DBFlow works under the covers.

 #### Database schema

 You can also download and inspect the local database using ADB: